Two images…and a crisis of masculinity

 - English Defence League

-- A far-right, racist organisation based in the UK, which believes British values and culture are under threat from Muslims and immigrants.
+- A far-right, racist organisation based in the UK that believes British values and culture are under threat from Muslims and immigrants.

 - Celebrated; honoured.